msimonides/nomeattoday-web/privacy-policy.md

 ---
 # Privacy Policy

-By using the No Meat Today app (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.
+By using the No Meato app (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.